MoeraOrg/moeraorg.github.io/overview/permissions.md

 Access controls may be implemented in many ways, but all these internal implementation details are not visible to the client (except the owner).
-Node simply does not return the content that the user is not allowed to view or returns error in the answer to the editing request if the user is not allowed to edit — without any explanation.
-However, the node may return hints that help user to know in advance what operations he may be allowed to perform.
+The node simply does not return the content that the user is not allowed to view or returns an error in response to the editing request if the user is not allowed to edit — without any explanation.
+However, the node may return hints that help the user know in advance what operations they may be allowed to perform.
 But they do not guarantee that the operation will be allowed, they are just hints.
 They may be used to hide or gray out some buttons or menu items.

-For each post, comment etc. the node returns a list of operations that may be performed on it, and for each operation - a list of groups of users that are allowed to perform the operation.
+For each post, comment, etc., the node returns a list of operations that may be performed on it, and for each operation, a list of groups of users that are allowed to perform the operation.
 There are only names of the groups, without any details.
 Some names are standard — "admin", "owner", "moderator".
-Other are meaningless strings or numbers — this is recommended for privacy, to keep the real purpose of the groups in secret.
+Others are meaningless strings or numbers — this is recommended for privacy, to keep the real purpose of the groups in secret.